guledali/zipcode/README.md

 - Jest & React-testing library
 - TailwindCSS for styling

-- Design like figma in sketching process
+- Design tool like figma for the initial sketching process

 Below is some screenshot over the design